turingschool/backend-curriculum-site/module2/lessons/intro_to_html.md

 #### Non-Semantic

   - `div`s - incredibly common but with the introduction of HTML5, there was a move towards semantic tags.
-  - Tells us NOTHING about the content of the element.
+  - `div`s tell us NOTHING about the content of the element.

   ```html
   <!DOCTYPE html>